SAP/styleguides/clean-abap/CleanABAP.md

 ```

 Optional parameters confuse callers:

-Which ones are really required?
+- Which ones are really required?
-Which combinations are valid?
+- Which combinations are valid?
-Which ones exclude each other?
+- Which ones exclude each other?

-Multiple methods avoid this confusion by giving clear guidance which parameter combinations are valid and expected.
+Multiple methods with specific parameters for the use case avoid this confusion by giving clear guidance which parameter combinations are valid and expected.

 #### Use PREFERRED PARAMETER sparingly